shern91/GittingStarted/readme.md

 -- Email me at [yschin_0614@hotmail.com](Mailto:yschin_0614@hotmail.com)

-This is another change to our project
+This is another change to our project, I show you how to push to github!